onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 not advocating it for everyone - and not the real north star - people should have the option to have personal privacy - uhh its complicated and tbd
     god is north
 Consumption beyond a certain level simply is immoral

-the left-right political tug of war is literally the complete opposite of alignment (which is to point in the same direction) - its orthogonal - make a gesture - duverger's law
-Me and the horse choking each other - left and right antagony how do we craft propositions that don't alienate half the people?

 Its all about public goods